gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ## Details of the code

+This code repository contains three directories:

+* `R_source_codes':
+  It contains the main code.
+  You need to download the contents of this directory to be able to work.

+* `C_source_codes':
+  It contains some auxiliary code written in the C programming language to accelerate some parts of the R source codes.
+  The downloading and installation of this directory is optional.

+* `Data':
+  It contains some datasets employed in the paper.
+  It includes the `house1` dataset employed in the simulation study.
+  Besides, it includes a basic sample dataset called `tetras1'.

 Two variants of the main code to compute the kernel regression of a 3D shape in the shape space are offered: